GET READY FOR THE SEASON!

 • Is the field flat or is there more than 6 – 8 feet elevation change?
 This impacts uniformity and may require a pressure compensating or moderating drip tape.

 Our supplier recommends a 15 mil. for strawberries.
-Having a plan and working closely with your supplier can save you $ and headaches down the line!
+Having a plan and working closely with your supplier can save you money and headaches down the line.
 These recommendations are based in part on conference presentations by Bill Wolfram, District Sales Manager, Toro Ag Irrigation.
-For a copy of these presentations email Anne Kowaleck at email@example.com
+For a copy of these presentations, email Anne Kowaleck at email@example.com.

 • Improving soil structure.
 Cover crops add organic matter when they are incorporated into the soil.